ANDY WEIR’S MARTIAN: WRITING A BOOK

 - Annie Montrose is far more emotional and rude than her movie variant, depicted by Kristen Wiig.

-- Depressurization of life module in the movie was simplified.
+- The depressurization of the life module in the movie was simplified.
 In the novel, Mark Watney had only one big premise and he was thrown out for 50 meters, being inside the airlock module.
-Then astronaut had to move it like a telephone box to reach the rover for some period of time while restoring the atmosphere.
+Then the astronaut had to move it like a telephone box to reach the rover for some period of time while restoring the atmosphere.

 - The first conversation between Mark Watney and his crew after they found out the truth was by means of text e-mail, not a video as shown in a movie.

 - Mark Watney in a book makes a sophisticated process to store his potato.
-He throws it for some seconds out the module, to vaporize water and kill the bacteria’s.
+He throws it for some seconds out of the module, to vaporize water and kill the bacteria.

 - Andy Weir details the cause of the first supply shuttle failure.
 300 kg of protein cubes turned out to be unstable during the launch and this weight dramatically changed the trajectory after smashing the aft closure.